radcamp/radcamp.github.io/LatinAmerica2026/index.md

 Tecnológico de Monterrey
 Monterrey, Mexico

-# Application/Registration
-~~Please visit this form if you want to apply: [RADCamp Latin America 2026 Application](https://forms.gle/iSBGyLhcDYRp5KfN6)~~

-**Applications for RADCamp Latin America 2026 are now Closed.** Decisions on workshop participation will be communicated to all applicants **early February 2026**.

-__Fees:__ There will be a nomial registration fee due upon acceptance.
-Need-based fee waivers will be considered, and well qualified applicants will not be turned away for lack of funds.

 # Summary
 This workshop is designed to guide participants through a full RADseq pilot study.
 Although it will take place over eight days, it is structured into two parts.